shanieMoonlight/moonlight-repo/libs/ui/toast/README.md

-.withSlide()              // Use slide animation .withScale()              // Use scale animation .withBounce()             // Use bounce animation
+.withSlide()              // Use slide animation .withScale()              // Use scale animation .withBounce()             // Use bounce animation .withWobble()             // Use wobble animation .withRubber()             // Use rubber animation .withSpin()               // Use spin animation

 // Example: Chaining positioning and animation const toast = ToastData